Low-dose CT lung screening is an early cancer detection tool, used to find the disease in its earliest stages.

 - People between 55 and 80 years-of-age

-Prior to scheduling your low-dose CT lung screening in Farmington, patients should be aware that there are certain risks which come with this test, as follows:
+Prior to scheduling your low-dose CT lung screening Alamogordo, patients should be aware that there are certain risks which come with this test, as follows:

-- It may happen that the diagnostic will render a “false positive” (detecting lung cancer when the patient doesn’t have it).
-This can mean more testing and even unnecessary surgery.
+- It may happen that the diagnostic will render a “false positive” (detecting lung cancer when the patient doesn’t have the disease).
+This can mean more testing and even surgery which is unnecessary.

 - Testing sometimes detects cancers which don’t threaten the health of the patient.
-This is referred to by clinicians as “overdiagnosis”, as therapy will sometimes be applied unnecessarily.
+This is referred to by clinicians as “overdiagnosis”, as therapy will sometimes be applied when unnecessary.

-- Repeated exposure to LDCT means repeated exposure to radiation, with the result that patients run the risk of scan-induced cancer.
+- Repeated exposure to LDCT means repeated exposure to radiation, with the result that patients run the risk of testing-induced cancer.

-Because of these health risks, low-dose CT lung screening in Farmington is offered to patients with no symptoms or family history, but only those in the high-risk groups shown above.
+Because of these health risks, low-dose CT lung screening Alamogordo is offered to patients with no symptoms or family history, but only those in the high-risk groups shown above.

 Your best defense against lung cancer is quitting smoking.
-Screening is no substitute for eliminating the serious health risk of cigarette smoking.
+Screening is no substitute for eliminating the serious health risk cigarette smoking represents.

 The Preventative Services Task Force has recommended that people 81 or older, or who haven’t smoked for over 15 years, as well as people with health complications which preclude surgery (if cancer is found), shouldn’t be screened.

-XRANM offers a full range of world-class radiology diagnostics, including low-dose CT lung screening in Farmington.
-We’re the New Mexico leaders, having raised the bar for other providers in our state, offering you the most up-to-the-minute technologies available anywhere.
+XRANM offers a full range of world-class radiology diagnostics, including low-dose CT lung screening Alamogordo.
+We’re the New Mexico leaders, having raised the bar for other providers in our state, offering you the most up-to-the-minutes technologies available anywhere.